 Menu

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some reflections on my recent interest in college basketball video games, particularly EA’s NCAA series.
+This week, I’m tipping things off with some thoughts on how basketball video games – particularly NBA 2K – have come to lack heart and soul.

 Read More »